Public Administration

-The objective of the programme is deepening and expansion of knowledge obtained from the bachelor programme in the field of public administration, by exploring new achievements of the science on public administration, for sustainable cultivation of the theoretical and scientific profile of the future graduates that the programme will produce.
-The goal of this programme enables growth and development of research skills on administrative and diplomatic processes and issues.
-Through individual research work, the attendees of the programme will identify, explain and develop an advanced theoretical scientific concept and a pragmatic quality performance in the field of public administration and diplomacy.
-The programme encourages students to give original and advanced comments, to have a well-informed approach on trends and developments in the country and region.
-The programme will affect development of skills that will meet highest scientific standards and will assist students in developing critical, analytic and research skills that can be applied in many fields, especially in the core areas of the programme.
+The objective of the program is deepening and expansion of knowledge obtained from the bachelor program in the field of public administration, by exploring new achievements of the science on public administration, for sustainable cultivation of the theoretical and scientific profile of the future graduates that the program will produce.
+The goal of this program enables growth and development of research skills on administrative and diplomatic processes and issues.
+Through individual research work, the attendees of the program will identify, explain and develop an advanced theoretical scientific concept and a pragmatic quality performance in the field of public administration and diplomacy.
+The program encourages students to give original and advanced comments, to have a well-informed approach on trends and developments in the country and region.
+The program will affect development of skills that will meet highest scientific standards and will assist students in developing critical, analytic and research skills that can be applied in many fields, especially in the core areas of the program.

 Upon completion of two years of studies, the students obtains the title: Master of Arts in Public Administration (MA).